 Unlike the city’s leases for Taft, Bruce, and Paul, the lease held by the charter school incubator initiative at Birney doesn’t require giving any proceeds of sublets back to the city.
 It also does not oblige the incubator to get approval of the city for any sublets and has no limitation on how much space it gets to sublet; see article XV.

-The Lee sublease asks that they school gives all per pupil facilities fees for its 88 students as rent.
+The Lee sublease asks that the school gives all per pupil facilities fees for its 88 students as rent.

 For SY20-21, DC Prep may be at Birney in some fashion, having signed a lease in March 2019 with the charter school incubator initiative.
 The board materials from the charter board’s meeting in October noted that “DC Prep will lease 13,350 SQ Feet on the first floor of Birney Elementary located at 2501 Martin Luther King Jr. Ave SE Washington, DC 20020.
 DC Prep signed a lease with Building Pathways on March 27, 2019.
 The school will house fourth grade in starting in the summer of 2020 and fourth and fifth grades starting the summer of 2021.”

-Since then, DC Prep has attempted to buy a property for that school.
+Since then, DC Prep has bought a property, 1619 Frankford St. SE, for that school.
 It is unclear what is happening now–but my attempts to get the Birney sublease to DC Prep from the charter board have failed.
 My FOIA in summer 2019 was denied, even though the lease was signed in March 2019.
 I was told that because the school had not yet opened there, the lease was unavailable via FOIA.
-My queries on this subject to the communications staffer for the charter board, Tomeika Bowden, remain unanswered.

 Monument Academy (Gibbs school), 500 19th St. NE: original lease